Flight to Atlantica: Plot

-On 7 July, Captain Scarlet (voiced by Francis Matthews) holds an unauthorised champagne party on Cloudbase to mark the first anniversary of the founding of Spectrum.
-The gathering is broken up by Colonel White (voiced by Donald Gray), who reprimands the personnel for their indiscipline.
+On 7 July, Captain Scarlet holds an unauthorised champagne party on Cloudbase to mark the first anniversary of the founding of Spectrum.
+The gathering is broken up by Colonel White, who reprimands the personnel for their indiscipline.

-Transmitting to Earth, the Mysterons (voiced by Donald Gray) vow to destroy the undersea World Navy base Atlantica.
+Transmitting to Earth, the Mysterons vow to destroy the undersea World Navy base Atlantica.
 In view of this threat, Spectrum take over an operation to bomb and disperse a wreck that is drifting towards the base.
-Captains Blue and Ochre (voiced by Ed Bishop and Jeremy Wilkin) are selected to carry out the mission and briefed at Maxwell Field, where they conduct themselves with uncharacteristic flippancy and absent-mindedness.
+Captains Blue and Ochre are selected to carry out the mission and briefed at Maxwell Field, where they conduct themselves with uncharacteristic flippancy and absent-mindedness.
 Before taking off in their V17 bomber, they encounter a man whom they fail to recognise as Captain Black, who switches their flight plan.

 Meanwhile, on Cloudbase, everyone except White and Scarlet falls into a trance-like state.
 White and Scarlet realise that the champagne consumed at the party is to blame and that they are both unaffected because neither of them drank any (White did not attend and Blue accidentally knocked over Scarlet's glass).
 They discover that the Mysterons have used their powers to spike the champagne with a pest control chemical that is known to cause amnesia and reckless behaviour.

 Not realising the consequences of their new flight plan, the intoxicated Blue and Ochre take the V17 into Atlantica's airspace and bomb the base's defence control tower.
 Alerted by Maxwell Field, White and Scarlet intercept Blue and Ochre in a Spectrum Passenger Jet and fire an air-to-air missile at the V17, crippling the aircraft just before Blue and Ochre can bomb Atlantica itself.
 Blue finally comes to his senses and ejects himself and Ochre moments before the V17 crashes into the ocean and explodes on the seabed.

 Despite the Mysterons' partial success, the Cloudbase personnel have cause for celebration on 10 July, for this is Spectrum's true anniversary: although its charter was drawn up on 7 July the previous year, the organisation was not officially created until the World President signed the document three days later.
 To mark the occasion, White arranges a second, fully sanctioned party with several more bottles of champagne – which, to Scarlet's delight, have his codename emblazoned on the label.